 After all, they could all choose to retire their characters and let the NPCs sort everything else out.

-Point being, I don’t know what the true campaign ending will be, but I can facilitate situations and scenarios based upon the choices they’ve made throughout the campaign.
+The point is, I don’t know what the true campaign ending will be, but I can facilitate situations and scenarios based upon the choices they’ve made throughout the campaign.
 That’s what you do when you wish to tie everything together and close the campaign.
 Show them the results of their choices.

 What Were the Stakes